redking/dzr-redux-workshop/README.md

 Each exercise examines some part of the Redux ecosystem.

-As each exercise builds upon the last you can, if you want to, stash your changes after each exercise and merge the solution branch before continuing e.g. from master do `git merge ex1-solution`.
+As each exercise builds upon the last you can, if you want to, stash your changes after each exercise and checkout the solution branch for the current exercise before continuing to the next.

 ## Links